Lettice Lee: Biography

 Lee was born in Prince George's County, Maryland in 1731.
-She was the daughter of Philip Lee Sr., the progenitor of the Maryland branch of the Lee family, and Elizabeth Fowke.
+She was the daughter of Philip Lee Sr., the progenitor of the Maryland branch of the Lee family, and Elizabeth, widow of Henry Sewell.
 A member of the American gentry, she was a granddaughter of Colonel Richard Lee II, a Virginian planter and politician, and his wife, Laetitia Corbin Lee, and a great-granddaughter of Richard Lee I, who immigrated to the Colony of Virginia from Shropshire, England, and Henry Corbin, one of the most influential politicians in the colony.

 In 1748 she married James Wardrop, a Scottish immigrant who made a fortune as a merchant in Upper Marlboro, Maryland.
 She and her husband owned and managed Darnall's Chance, a large plantation in Upper Marlboro.
 The plantation included a large brick house, outbuildings, orchards, an ornamental garden, and a farm for livestock.
 They enslaved thirty-two people on their plantation, including house slaves, craftsmen, and field hands.
 Lee lived at Darnall's Chance for almost thirty years.

 She was described by George Washington as "this fair lady".

 Following her husband's death in 1760, Lee married a second time to Dr. Adam Thompson, a Scottish physician who created the American Method of smallpox inoculation.
 After the death of her second husband, she married a third time to Colonel Joseph Sim.

 Lee died on April 3, 1776.
 She left the plantation to her children.
 In June 2004, Lee's remains were reinterred in the restored family vault, along with eight other members of the family, at Darnall's Chance.
 Her grave had been discovered on the grounds of the plantation seventeen years prior.